 |World Learning, World Learning (Kosovo)||Citizens of Kosovo planning to undertake graduate study in the U.S.||Full ride to a master’s program, followed by job placement in a Kosovo institution|

 Students often wonder if getting a high GMAT score will qualify them for getting a scholarship.
-While business schools and other scholarship programs do not announce a minimum GMAT score that could guarantee funding, they do agree that a good GMAT score plays a role.
+While business schools and other scholarship programs do not announce a minimum GMAT score that could guarantee funding, they agree that a good GMAT score plays a role.
 A high-achieving student seeking out monetary aid has a better chance of qualifying for a scholarship, be it partial or full-funding, compared to another candidate with a lower to average GMAT score.

 Mostly for top 20 business schools, a good rule of thumb is that you need at least 720+ to qualify for a merit-based scholarship.
-Talking about the top 50 schools, a score of 700 is the bare minimum required to be competitive for a MBA scholarship.
+Talking about the top 50 schools, a score of 700 is the bare minimum required to be competitive for an MBA scholarship.

-4. How to Search for a Scholarship?
+4. How to search for an MBA scholarship?

 There are many ways for you to search for a scholarship –

-- Visit the financial-aid websites of your preferred schools – The most reliable information regarding scholarships offered by the school of your choice and the type of scholarship they offer can be found on their website.
+- Visit the financial-aid websites of your preferred schools.
+The most reliable information regarding scholarships offered by the school of your choice and the type of scholarship they offer can be found on their website.
 Most schools list their sources of external funding on their website as well.

 - You can also contact the MBA administration of the school directly to inquire about the scholarship programs they offer.